Cluster-Level Encryption

 • Disabled

-• Enabling(in the process of enabling encryption - this can take from several seconds up to a few minutes).
+• Enabling(in the process of enabling encryption - this can take from several seconds to up to a few minutes).

 • Enabled